2011–12 Charlotte Bobcats season: Free agents

 Many players signed with teams from other leagues due to the 2011 NBA lockout.
-FIBA allows players under NBA contracts to sign and play for teams from other leagues if the contracts have opt-out clauses that allow the players to return to the NBA if the lockout ends.
-The Chinese Basketball Association, however, only allows its clubs to sign foreign free agents who could play for at least the entire season.
+FIBA allowed players under NBA contracts to sign and play for teams from other leagues if the contracts have opt-out clauses that allow the players to return to the NBA if the lockout ends.
+The Chinese Basketball Association, however, only allowed its clubs to sign foreign free agents who could play for at least the entire 2011–12 CBA season in China.